universal-ctags/ctags/docs/tips.rst

 and *\*.gcov* files can be removed with ``make clean-gcov``.

-Reviewing the resulf of Units test
+Reviewing the result of Units test
 ------------------------------------------------------------

 Try misc/review.
 [TBW]